AbraaoLincoln/G-lists/README.md

 # classManagerApi
-Api that server data about a stund classes.
+Api that server data about a studant classes.